 SBI mails the CBCs directly to the designee that the school district has appointed to receive the hard copy of the CBC documentation.
 The SBI and FBI CBCs are submitted to the school district Human Resources department for review.
-A Human Resource Secretary reviews the CBCs for any prohibitions (offenses) that may endanger the district's students and makes the required determination of suitability for employment based on the laws and regulations and any other criteria the public school may establish.
-After the Director of Human Resources signs off on the Determination of Suitability form, the form is presented to the board for a final determination.
-After the final determination is made, the district also meets with any applicant who has any activity on the CBC and warns them that school employees are held to a high standard.
-Additionally, if the district is informed of any arrests, there will be consequences for any improper activity.
-The school district uses "Front Line Central" onboarding system to ensure all new hire documents are being completed.
-In more complex criminal history background check cases, the school district will contact legal counsel and/or refer to the superintendent for final decision and sign-off.
+The school district indicated its practice is to review the CBCs and check for any prohibitions (offenses) that may endanger its students and make the required determination of suitability for employment based on the laws and regulations and any other criteria the public school may establish.
+Personnel memos are presented to the board to recommend any new applicants for hire.
+The board approves volunteers but not contractors.
+If there are questions regarding CBC's the district may reach out to its attorney with any questions.